The Exaggerated Death of Ultra Boy: Ultra Boy: Pirate

 In the 30th century, newly elected Earth president Marte Allon (the mother of Colossal Boy) demands that the Legion of Super-Heroes disband, since the Legion's by-laws prohibit Legionnaires from killing, and Brainiac 5 apparently murdered Rimbor native An Ryd during a period of mental instability.
+(Note: Ultra Boy was framed for An Ryd's murder in Superboy and the Legion of Super-Heroes #239 (May 1978).
+A mentally unstable Brainiac 5 confessed to committing the crime in Superboy and the Legion of Super-Heroes #250 (April 1979).)
 To avoid dragging the team into a political quagmire, Brainiac 5 resigns.
 Convinced that his teammate was framed for An's murder, Chameleon Boy travels to Rimbor to investigate, along with Star Boy, Phantom Girl and Ultra Boy.
 They gather evidence to clear Brainiac 5, but are attacked by the android Pulsar Stargrave.
 Stargrave strikes Ultra Boy with a nova blast, seemingly disintegrating him.
 Brainiac 5 journeys to Rimbor's moon, where he defeats Stargrave.

 Believing Ultra Boy to be dead, the Legionnaires hold a memorial service and erect a statue of him in the Hall of Heroes.
 In reality, the unconscious Ultra Boy travels light-years through space until he is retrieved by the pirate ship Antares.
 He regains consciousness with no memory of his identity.
 The pirates' leader, Captain Frake, adds him to her crew when she sees him using his powers.
 Soon thereafter, the Legion answers a Science Police distress call and attacks the pirates in orbit over Pluto.
 Despite the Legion Cruiser's superior power, the Antares escapes, largely because the amnesiac Ultra Boy is on her side.
 Frake attempts to seduce him, but his hazy memories of his romance with Phantom Girl prevent her from succeeding.
 Ultra Boy turns against the pirates when the Legion locates the Antares again and the ship is destroyed.
 Frake tries to destroy the Legion Cruiser using a radiation weapon.
 Ultra Boy jumps in front of the blast, which ricochets into the power crystal and destroys both the pirates and their lair.
 Ultra Boy disappears.
 Saturn Girl, who had earlier sensed his thoughts after his supposed death, begins to think that her mind is playing tricks on her.